DeFi-Carrot/greenhouse-docs/docs/protocol-pov.md

 ### D) Market Positioning
 - **Differentiation from Standard Lending**
-  Many DeFi platforms let you borrow stables by locking up volatile assets (like ETH).
-A stable‐on‐stable line of credit with near‐zero liquidation risk is unique, **lowering friction** for new users worried about price crashes.
+  Many DeFi platforms let you borrow stables by locking up volatile assets (like SOL).
+A stable‐on‐stable line of credit with near‐zero liquidation risk is unique, lowering friction for new users worried about price crashes.
 - **Improved TVL Metrics**
   By letting users stake CRT and borrow stables without leaving, the protocol keeps more TVL as there won't be as much selling
 - **Periodic Adjustable Fixed Rate**